openharmony/docs/en/application-dev/reference/apis/js-apis-service-extension-ability.md

 onDestroy(): void;

-Called when this extension is destroyed to clear resources.
+Called when this Service Extension ability is destroyed to clear resources.

 **System capability**: SystemCapability.Ability.AbilityRuntime.Core

+**System API**: This is a system API and cannot be called by third-party applications.

 **Example**